Sufficient Wigner Negativity Implies Genuine Multipartite Entanglement

 As an example, take the tripartite W state from before.
 Its characteristic function along the two-dimensional slice $\xi\vec{1}$ is plotted in \cref{fig:W-state-combined}.
 In order to obtain $\mathcal{N}_C\pqty{\ketW[3];\Xi,\mathcal{R}}$ for $\Xi = \{0,\pm (\xi_0 + \xi_0^*),\pm \xi_0,\pm \xi_0^*\}$ with $\xi_0 = (85 + i147)/200$, values of the characteristic function at the points crossed out in \cref{fig:W-state-combined} must be found.
 Due to the symmetry $\chi_\rho(-\vec{\xi}) = \chi_\rho^*(\vec{\xi})$, just ten points $\{\xi_n-\xi_{n'}\}_{n \geq n'}$ in phase space have to be actually measured to obtain $\mathcal{N}_C\pqty{\ketW[3];\Xi,\{\ket{0}\}} = 0.0176 > 0$, which certifies the GME of the tripartite W state using \cref{col:GME-characteristic-witness}.

 Further detailed examples, case studies of detected states, and the impact of practical effects like losses can be found in our companion paper \cite{CV-GME-paper}.
-Families of states detected by both \cref{thm:GME-2D-slice,thm:GMN-reduced-state} are given for the full range of $3 \leq M < \infty$, which shows that our criteria can detect GME for any finite number of modes $M$.
+Families of states detected by both \cref{thm:GME-2D-slice,thm:GMN-reduced-state} are given for the full range of $3 \leq M < \infty$.
+However, we also found that the robustness decreases with the number of modes.
+This shows that our criteria can detect GME for any finite $M$, although they will be challenging to implement for very large $M$ in the presence of noise.

 \isection{Conclusion} In this work, we established two theorems that relate the Wigner negativity of a multimode continuous-variable system with the presence of genuine multipartite entanglement (GME).
-The first theorem states that a large-enough negativity volume along a particular two-dimensional slice of the Wigner function implies GME, while the second theorem states that the presence of Wigner negativity of the centre-of-mass systems, even after smoothed with a suitably-chosen filter function, implies GME.
+The first theorem states that a sufficiently-large negativity volume along a particular two-dimensional slice of the Wigner function implies GME, while the second theorem states that the presence of Wigner negativity of the center-of-mass mode, even after smoothed with a suitably-chosen filter function, implies GME.
 Quantitatively, the pointwise value of the smoothed Wigner function in the latter theorem also bounds the geometric distance between the detected state and the set of non-GME states.

 By themselves, these theorems are notable as they fundamentally link two different notions of nonclassicality: one in the sense of quasiprobabilities, and the other in the sense of correlations.
 A consequence of the second theorem also identifies sufficient conditions to generate GME by interfering a state with the vacuum via maximally-mixing multimode interferometers, which complement necessary conditions well-known in the literature.